 Transport yourself to a time when patrons were required to “speak easy” when ordering drinks, lest they fall to the era of Prohibition.
 Speakeasies continue to thrive in modern day Virginia, with secret back entrances, code word-required doorways, and sweet, glorious jazz.
-Find five of our favorites below, but don’t tell them we sent you.
+Find our favorites below, but don’t tell them we sent you.

 Hiding behind the Sugar Shack Donuts in Alexandria, Virginia, Captain Gregory’s offers intimacy and seclusion.
 Order cocktails and enjoy small plates over polite conversation in this throwback to a time-gone-by.